YaManicKill/ths/README.md

-# Podcast Driven Development
+# The Harvest Season

-Code for the PDD site
+Code for the THS site

 ## Dev